Cristiansotogarcia/huurly_1.0/.trae/rules/project_rules.md

 - Use mem0 to remember every coding change you made that is important and use to retrieve memory of what has been done.

-- Use Context7 to make sure all libraries used are up 2 date.
+- Use Context7 and Ref MCP for the latest updated context and documentation for coding.

 - Files in the Reffrece Docs Folder is ONLY to be used as reffrence.
 Do not use it in coding by any means!